nya3jp/tast/docs/running_tests.md

 It's invalid to mix attribute expressions and wildcard patterns.
 See the [Test Attributes] document for more information about attributes.

+Tests may be skipped if they list [software dependencies] that aren't provided by the DUT.
+This behavior can be controlled via the `tast` command's `-checktestdeps` flag.

 If tests are being rebuilt, the `buildtype` flag determines which type of tests to build and run; see the next section for details.
 Otherwise, both local and remote tests are considered.